step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

 ```
     SOURCES='... <source-id> ...'    # list of all enabled sources
 ```

+A plugin may provide findnrun with well-known resource files by setting `<plugin-dir-path>` to the container of the files.
+Findnrun looks for the following optional files in `<plugin-dir-path>`:

+ * `index.md` - Press `F1` when the plugin is active to open this
+   plugin-specific help file in addition to the standard help file.

 ### Plugin Capabilities

 By default an installed plugin is validated, allocated and visible.